Jon Berti Preview, Player Props: Marlins vs. Nationals

 - He has hit a home run in 2.9% of his games in 2023 (three of 104), and 0.8% of his trips to the dish.

-- In 19.2% of his games this year, Berti has driven in at least one run.
+- In 19.2% of his games this year, Berti has picked up at least one RBI.
 In five of those games (4.8%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.